 Under the Sponsorship Agreement between Domini and the Trust on behalf of the Equity Fund, Domini receives fees for administrative and sponsorship services with respect to the Equity Fund at the following rates: 0.45% of the first \$2 billion of net assets managed, 0.44% of the next \$1 billion of net assets managed, and 0.43% of net assets managed in excess of \$3 billion.
-Currently, Domini has contractually agreed to reduce its fee to the extent necessary to keep the annual operating expenses of the Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.09%, 1.09%, 0.74%, and 0.80% of the average daily net assets of the Investor, Class A, Institutional, and Class Y (formerly Class R) shares of the Equity Fund, respectively.
+Currently, Domini has contractually agreed to reduce its fee to the extent necessary to keep the annual operating expenses of the Equity Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and reimbursements, at no greater than 1.09%, 1.09%, 0.74%, and 0.80% of the average daily net assets of the Investor, Class A, Institutional, and Class Y shares of the Equity Fund, respectively.

-For the fiscal years ended July 31, 2020, 2019, and 2018, the Equity Fund incurred \$3,467,092, \$3,403,044, and \$3,832,673, respectively, in sponsorship fees, after waivers.
+For the fiscal years ended July 31, 2021, 2020, and 2019, the Equity Fund incurred \$4,370,851, \$3,467,092, and \$3,403,044, respectively, in sponsorship fees, after waivers.

 Under the Administration Agreement between Domini and the Trust on behalf of the Bond Fund, Domini receives fees for administrative services with respect to the Bond Fund at the rate of 0.25% of the average daily net assets of each class of that Fund.
 Currently, Domini is reducing its fee to the extent necessary to keep the annual expenses of the Bond Fund (excluding brokerage fees and commissions, interest, taxes, and other extraordinary expenses), net of waivers and expenses, at no greater than 0.87%, 0.57%, and 0.65% of the average daily net assets of the Investor, Institutional, and Class Y shares of the Bond Fund, respectively.
-For the fiscal years ended July 31, 2020, 2019, and 2018, the Bond Fund paid \$426,964, \$365,132, and \$387,250, respectively, in administration fees, after waivers.
+For the fiscal years ended July 31, 2021, 2020, and 2019, the Bond Fund paid \$519,468, \$426,964, and \$365,132, respectively, in administration fees, after waivers.